Yemh1/assets/docs/APPS/README.md

 12. [Screen](../apps/screen/README.md): Screens for academy events

 ### :black_square_button: Apps Pending for development
-- [Contributions](../apps/contributions/README.md): Chatbot app for slack
+- [Contributions](../apps/contributions/README.md): This is basically an aggregator of all the stuff that needs to be completed inside the breathec
 - [Chatbot](../apps/chatbot/README.md): Chatbot app for slack
 - [Status](../apps/status/README.md): Displays a status check of the entire BreatheCode platform.
 - [Student External Profile (SEP)](../apps/sep/README.md): Search and display any student external profile